-Becoming a landlord in 2019... is it worth it?
+Becoming a landlord... is it worth it?
 Yes, it absolutely is.

 Landlords who make a success of their buy-to-let properties still reap the financial and lifestyle rewards they have always done, despite intense regulation and legislation shaking up the private rental sector over the last decade or so.